econia-labs/econia/doc/doc-site/docs/off-chain/dss/websocket.md

 For each channel, the payload format is identical to the corresponding event format returned by the [DSS REST API](./rest-api.md).
 For example, the payload of an event from the `fill_event` channel is identical to the event format returned by a REST API query for `localhost:3001/fill_events` (note that channel names have no `s` at the end but REST API endpoints do), except that WebSocket events are received one by one instead of in an array.

-Hence, a return from the `fill_event` channel is of format:
+Hence the format of an event payload from the `fill_event` channel:

 ```json
 {